pmellis/Legal_Analytics/Final_Project/Coding_Advocacy.md

 plot(v3, bar.colors=c("Dark2"))
 ```

-Which, when performed on each of our cases, also produces a statistical + visual form:
+Which, when performed individually on each of our arguments, also produces the following statistical + visual forms:

 ![pic](http://patellis.files.wordpress.com/2014/05/fscore.png)